-TIF has been a popular form of regeneration funding in the United States for decades, and the Scottish Government has already given support for Scotland’s first two schemes and is considering a number of others.
+TIF has been a popular form of regeneration funding in the United States for decades, and the Scottish Government has already given support for Scotland’s first pilot TIF schemes, to be led initially in Glasgow (the Buchanan Quarter).

 What's the issue